 - The Resolution Form (Sample Resolution Form).
 Resolutions must be submitted to the chairperson of the Resolutions Committee.
-Access the electronic form via the Internet on the House website at: http://c.aarc.org/state_society/aarc_hod/.
+Access the electronic form via the Internet on the House Resources website.
 All sections of the resolutions form, with exception of the "Action" Summary, must be completed prior to being accepted for presentation to the House.
 The electronic submission process is outlined below: - a.
-Fill out the information areas on the submission form. - Resolution Number Each resolution is assigned a number associated with an indexing system by the House Secretary.
+Fill out the information areas on the submission form. - i.
+Resolution Number Each resolution is assigned a number associated with an indexing system by the House Secretary.
 The number designates the category, year and numerical order of the resolution during the session.
 Beginning in 1993, resolutions will be put into the AARC's computer files and can be retrieved according to category and year. - ii.
 Resolution Statement This statement describes the issue to be considered.
 It should clearly describe the action(s) sought.
-The resolution should include who is responsible for carrying out the resolution and under what time lines.
+The resolution should include who is responsible for carrying out the resolution and under what timelines.